 There are plenty of Mam Tor walks and finding the right one can be difficult.
-And, that’s why I’ve compiled this to-the-point guide on the only 2 routes you need to know.
+So, I’ve hand-picked my favourite 4 routes to share in this post.

-Both Mam Tor walking routes come with downloadable GPS files so you can track the route on your smartphone without the internet too.
-Additionally, in the spirit of making this guide as useful as possible, I’ve also included information on parking, accommodation and travel options.
+As well, these Mam Tor walking routes all come with downloadable GPS files so you can track the route on your smartphone without the internet too.
 Then, at the end of the post, there’s plenty of FAQs to make sure I’ve covered as much as possible to help you plan your day out!

-If Mam Tor isn’t on your must-visit list, it will be after reading this post!
+If Mam Tor Peak District isn’t on your must-visit list, it will be after reading this post!

 Where is Mam Tor?